OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:8

-For this reason, that field has been called the Field of Blood to this day.
+Therefore, that field has been known as the Field of Blood to this day.

 ## Matthew 27:9